 Large eruptions make ideal test cases for evaluating the climate response to external forcing and can improve our understanding of the mechanisms mediating global signatures to regional scales (Robock, 2000; Zanchettin et al., 2016).
-However, the superposition of the volcanic forcing and internal climate variability complicates the detection of forced 595 signatures in the observation record.
+However, the superposition of the volcanic forcing and internal climate variability complicates the detection of forced signatures in the observation record.
 For this reason, large model ensembles help to disentangle regional forced responses.
+Using CESM-LME

-Using CESM-LME last millennium ensemble, we investigate, for the first time, volcanic influences on Etesians in post-eruption summers.
+- 265 last millennium ensemble, we investigate, for the first time, volcanic influences on Etesians in post-eruption summers.
 The ensemble mean response is characterized by anomalously colder summers in the Mediterranean after all last-millennium eruptions, an effect that is the strongest in the EMed (Figure 5 and Sup.
-Figures 2.3) because of reduced downward motions that should lessen adiabatic heating (Sup.
+Figures 2,3) because of reduced downward motions that should lessen adiabatic heating (Sup.
 Figure 4).
-Reconstructions of summer temperatures indicate that several cold spells in the EMed often coincide with volcanic eruptions (Klesse et al., 2015; Klippel et al., 2019), but the strongest reconstructed cooling in the last millennium is not associated with the strongest eruptions (e.g. Samalas), which contrasts with CESM-LME.
+Reconstructions of summer temperatures indicate that several cold spells in the EMed often coincide with volcanic eruptions (Klesse et al., 2015; Klippel et al., 2019), but the strongest reconstructed - 270 cooling in the last millennium is not associated with the strongest eruptions (e.g. Samalas), which contrasts with CESM-LME.
 However, this should be expected given that the ensemble averaging in CESM-LME suppress internal variability.
 Volcanic eruptions are found to impact SLPs primarily over the Anatolian Low and EMed, whereas changes associated with the Central Europe and Balkan SLP high are weaker.
 This wanes SLP gradients over the Aegean Sea, reduce winds speeds, and diminish the number of summer days with Etesians.
-According to the CESM-LME, the year of 1259 should have been a summer without Etesians, provided the internal variability had been negligible.
-Tropical and NH eruptions suppress convection over the Pacific warm pool, reduce ISM precipitation, and weaken monsoonal circulation as reported in previous studies (Liu et al., 2016; Stevenson et al., 2016; Toohey et al., 2019) and demonstrated here by the weakened ascending motions reflected in the omega velocity anomalies (Figure Q. A suppressed ISM in the post-610 eruption summer is associated with reduced subsidence in the EMed and higher SLPs along the western margin of the monsoon (Ziv et al., 2004).
-This explains the SLP anomalies in the EMed and Anatolian low and hence the simulated decline of NED after strong volcanic eruptions.
-The volcanic eruptions in the NH typically cause strong equator-to-pole gradients of temperature anomalies, given that they induce negligible cooling the tropics (Stevenson et al., 2016; Toohey et al., 2019).
-This leads to an enhanced monsoon suppression compared to tropical and SH eruptions, which could explain, the stronger sensitivity of NED to NH eruptions.
-Yet, CESM-LME does not provide evidence that a tropical eruption of Pinatubo-like magnitude can alter NED significantly.
-This is supported by the observations, which also show insignificant anomalies.
-On the other
+According to the CESM-LME, the year of 1259 should have been a summer without - Tropical and NH eruptions suppress convection over the Pacific warm pool, reduce ISM precipitation, and weaken monsoonal circulation as reported in previous studies (Liu et al., 2016; Stevenson et al., 2016; Toohey et al., 2019) and demonstrated here by the weakened ascending motions reflected in the omega velocity anomalies (Figure 6).
+A suppressed ISM in the post-eruption summer is associated with reduced subsidence in the EMed and higher SLPs along the western margin of the monsoon